 Before fitting, make sure you use the Verner cross sections (XSPEC-command xsect vern and the proper ISM abundances, i.e., abund wilm [yes, without an s]).

-The following three models are provided by the above distribution:
+The following four models are provided by the above distribution:

 - tbnew standard absorption interface with all parameters accessible.
 Note that if you set any of the column parameters to a negative value, the absolute value of that parameter is the total column in that element.